markfinger/webpack-build/README.md

   outputPath: null,

   // An absolute path to the root directory of your static assets,
-  // used to calculate `urlsToAssets`
+  // used to calculate `stats.urlsToAssets`
   staticRoot: null,

-  // The url that your static assets are served from, used to
+  // The url that your static assets are served from, used to calculate
-  // calculate `urlsToAssets` and configure HMR support
+  // `stats.urlsToAssets` and configure HMR support
   staticUrl: null,

   // Indicates that the config file should be watched for changes.
   // Any changes will cause webpack to completely rebuild the bundle
   // on the next request.
 Note: this relies on hacks to circumvent Node's
-  // module cache and has been known to cause seg faults in long-running
-  // processes.
-It is offered purely as a convenience and should be
-  // considered purely experimental
+  // module cache and should be considered purely experimental
   watchConfig: false,

   // The delay between the detection of a change in your source files and